malcommac/Flow/README.md

 You can create the UI of your cell in two different ways:
 * **Using Storyboard**: create a new prototype cell, assign the class to your class (here `PlayerCell`) and set the `reuseIdentifier` in IB to the same name of the class (again `PlayerCell`).
 By default Flow uses as identifier of the cell the same name of the class itself (you can change it by overriding `reuseIdentifier` static property).
-* **Manually**: create a new xib file with the same name of your cell class (here `PlayerCell.xib`) and drag an instance of `UITableViewCell` class as the only single top level object.
+* **Separate XIB File**: create a new xib file with the same name of your cell class (here `PlayerCell.xib`) and drag an instance of `UITableViewCell` class as the only single top level object.
 Assign to it the name of your class and the `reuseIdentifier`.

-Flow will take care of the load and dequeue of the instances for you!
+Flow will take care of the load and dequeue of the instances for you.

 <a name="manage_cell_size" />